turingschool/career-development-curriculum/module_four/pd_kickoff.md

 Here is the PD layout of week-by-week in Module 4:

 * Week 1: PD Kickoff
-* Week 2: Resume, Cover Letters, LinkedIn, and Portfolio reviews
+* Week 2: Internal Review: Come prepared to discuss your entire process for a job posting; Resume, Cover Letters, Outreach, etc.
 * Week 3: External Review: mentors and alumni will meet with PD groups to go through resumes, cover letters, and give feedback on pitches
 * Week 4: Negotiations discussion
 * Week 5: 30-day Post-Grad Plan Workshop